secretsurvivor/MayaRandomSelect/README.md

 # MayaRandomSelect
-Randomly selects objects in Maya by percentage
+Randomly selects objects in a group of groups by percentage Written for Sophie Davenport's coursework